SarahAndyshak/ReactParksExplorer/README.md

 ### By Sarah Andyshak, Erin Timlin, and Vera Weikel

 ## Description
 A React application that helps users explore national parks.
 This application consumes the [ParksDirectory API](https://github.com/SarahAndyshak/ParksDirectoryCopy.Solution).
+Part of my capstone project.

 #### [Technologies Used](#technologies-used)
 #### [How to use this App](#how-to-use-this-app)